 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Liz Burnell
+The school online safety co-ordinator is Elizabeth Burnell

-24. Child on Child Sexual violence and sexual harassment
+24. Peer on peer Abuse (Child on Child) including Sexual violence and sexual harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2020
+The DSL, Governing Body/Board and Head Teacher will take due regard to Part 5, KCSiE 2021